ngosteven/sparta-test-glossary/README.md

 ### Testing Roles
 ### Testing is context dependent
 ### Testing shows presence of defects

 ### Top down
+Top-down integration testing is an integration testing technique used in order to simulate the behaviour of the lower-level modules that are not yet integrated.

 ### Traceability
 ### Unit testing